 Customers can view details of the upcoming upgrades via the Scheduled Maintenance tab in the CloudAMQP Console.
 This is where maintenance can be rescheduled or triggered to run early.
 Contact the CloudAMQP Support team if you need to reschedule outside of the allocated time and we can adjust this to suit customer needs.

-Customers have the ability to set a preferred time to run all scheduled maintenance specific to each instance.
+Customers can set a preferred time to run all scheduled maintenance specific to each instance.
 Please refer to our blog about this here.

 We recommend that customers update their Notice Alarm settings with the correct notification recipients to stay informed about upcoming maintenance.
 The system sends alerts when maintenance is scheduled, one hour before it begins, and at the start of the maintenance.
 Please make sure your contact details are current to ensure you receive all notifications.